MicrosoftDocs/PowerShell-Docs-PSGet/powershell-gallery/docs-conceptual/powershellget/supported-repositories.md

 # Supported repository configurations

-The **Microsoft.PowerShell.PSResourceGet** module, also known as **PowerShellGet v3**, works with NuGet package repositories andlocal file stores.
+The **Microsoft.PowerShell.PSResourceGet** module, also known as **PowerShellGet v3**, works with NuGet package repositories and local file stores.
 In general, the cmdlets should work with any NuGet repository that supports the NuGet protocol.
-However, not all NuGet repositories support all the features of PowerShellGet v3.
+However, not all NuGet repositories support all the features of PSResourceGet.

-The following repositories have been tested with PowerShellGet v3.
+The following repositories have been tested with PSResourceGet.

 ## The PowerShell Gallery

-The PowerShell Gallery is the default repository for PowerShellGet v3.
+The PowerShell Gallery is the default repository for PSResourceGet.
 The Gallery is a NuGet repository that uses the NuGet v2 protocol.

 You don't need credentials to search, download, or install packages from the PowerShell Gallery.
 You must create an account and API key to publish packages to the PowerShell Gallery.
 For more information, see [Creating and publishing an item][01].

-The PowerShell Gallery supports all the features of PowerShellGet v3.
+The PowerShell Gallery supports all the features of PSResourceGet.

 ## NuGet.org